Bredon Homology of Partition Complexes: Introduction

+There is a connection between this paper and the work of Grodal~\cite{Grodal}.
+Grodal's paper concerns the Bredon cohomology of spaces of the form $\vert\Ccal\vert$, where $\Ccal$ is a poset of $p$-subgroups of a group $G$.
+Our space $\Pcal_n$ is of a similar nature: it is $\Sigma_n$-equivariantly equivalent to the nerve of the poset of nontrivial non-transitive subgroups (not just $p$-subgroups) of $\Sigma_n$.
+The (generalized) Steinberg module also plays a central role in~\cite{Grodal}.

-We devote the remainder of this introduction to explaining the idea of the proofs of Theorems~\ref{theorem: main theorem} and~\ref{theorem:only-one-dimension}.
-Let $G$ be a finite group and suppose that $\Gamma$ is a Mackey functor for $G$.
-Let $\Ccal$ be a collection of subgroups of $G$.
-For a $G$-space $X$, let $X_{\Ccal}\longrightarrow X$ be the \emph{$\Ccal$-approximation to $X$}; this is characterized up to homotopy by the fact that $X_{\Ccal}$ has isotropy only in $\Ccal$ and $X_{\Ccal}\longrightarrow X$ induces an equivalence on $K$-fixed points for $K\in\Ccal$ (Section~\ref{section: background on approximations}).
-The relevance of $\Ccal$-approximation is that the map $X_{\Ccal}\longrightarrow X$ might be a $\Gamma_*^*$-equivalence without being an equivariant homotopy equivalence.
-Indeed, a first result along these lines is that if $\Gamma$ has transfers that are well-behaved at $p$ (``$\Gamma$ is $p$-constrained''), then the collection $\pgroups$ of all $p$-subgroups of $G$ is such a collection, as follows.
+We devote the remainder of this introduction to outlining the proof of Theorem~\ref{theorem: main theorem}.
+Let~$G$ be a finite group and $\Ccal$ a collection of subgroups of~$G$ (i.e., a set of subgroups closed under conjugation).
+Given a $G$-space $X$, one can associate with it a $G$-space $X_{\Ccal}$, together with a natural map $X_{\Ccal}\rightarrow X$, called the \defining{$\Ccal$-approximation to $X$}.
+The approximation is characterized up to homotopy by the fact that $X_{\Ccal}$ has isotropy only in $\Ccal$ and $X_{\Ccal}\rightarrow X$ induces an equivalence on $K$-fixed points for $K\in\Ccal$.
+The construction of ${\Ccal}$-approximations is reviewed in Section~\ref{section: background on approximations}.
+A typical example of interest is the collection of nontrivial $p$-subgroups of a finite group~$G$, which we denote $\pgroupsntof{G}$, following Quillen~\cite{Quillen}.

+The relevance of $\Ccal$-approximation is that $X_{\Ccal}\rightarrow X$ may induce an isomorphism on Bredon homology without being an equivalence of $G$-spaces.
+To state a first result along these lines, recall that a \defining{family} of subgroups of $G$ is a collection that is closed under taking subgroups as well as under conjugation.
+The following is a variant of the main result of Webb~\cite{WebbSplit}.

 \begin{allpgroups} \allpgroupstext \end{allpgroups}